adc-trust-ai/trust-free/MANUAL.md

   - `enc_table: bool, default=True`

     Whether or not an encoding table for categorical variables should be printed too.
+    This is useful to interpret the estimated linear model coefficients corresponding to categorical variables.
   - `rnd: int, default=2`

     Number of decimal places to round numbers to in the printed output.